 It’s been on the cards for a while and was originally going to be published by Penguin, but then it got caught up with the merger with Random House.
 So now I’m being published by Penguin Random House South Africa, and as South Africa’s biggest publisher of cookbooks, I’m very happy about this.
-I’ve got a long time to wait before its published but already I cannot wait.
+I’ve got a long time to wait before seeing it in the flesh but already I cannot wait.

 So my life is slowly starting to come back to normal again and I loved working on this post.
-I’ve used my homemade whisky marmalade – which is a new recipe from my book (sorry I wont be sharing that here) – but you can easily add a splash of whisky to your favourite marmalade.
-I added an extra 2 teaspoons to mine too, and used Johnnie Walker Black Label.
-I was recently put through their whisky flavour profiling and this is the whisky I turned out to be.
+I’ve used my homemade whisky marmalade – which is a new recipe from my book (recipe here).
+I added an extra 2 teaspoons to mine too and used Johnnie Walker Black Label.
 Its got lovely citrus peel flavour notes and a smooth smokiness so works perfectly with orange marmalade.
-My orange tree is filled with big ripe oranges so it just felt like the right thing to make.
+My orange tree is filled with big ripe navel oranges so it just felt like the right thing to make.

 The recipe for the shortbread is slightly adapted from ‘The Great British Bakeoff Everyday‘ – an absolutely stunning book based on the TV series, which I was given when I went to the BBC Entertainment Upfront event recently.
 I added orange zest to the mix and then finished it off with my whisky marmalade and a crumble topping.
 It worked out perfectly.

-These bars are less sweet than their jammy siblings, but I quite like the slight bitter note.
+These bars are less sweet than their jammy siblings, but I quite like the slightly bitter note.
 Use the very best marmalade you can find.

 - 220g butter